Kidney pain

 - a urine test

-If you have had kidney stones in the past, it may not always be necessary to have a computed tomography (CT) scan, which exposes you to radiation.
-Ask your doctor if a CT scan is necessary for you.
-For further information, visit the Choosing Wisely Australia website.
+If you've had kidney stones in the past, you may not always need a CT scan.
+A CT scan exposes you to radiation.
+Ask your doctor if you need a CT scan.

 How is kidney pain treated?